About me

 My approach to education is rooted in servant leadership — meeting people where they are, honoring their inherent dignity and worth, and walking alongside them as they discover their own path to wholeness.

-Addiction recovery: I've suffered almost every addiction in the books, and most of my addictions were more severe than 95% of addicts.
-I also achieved sobriety, which only 15-20% of people can claim, but I did so via methods I personally designed that integrated faith, neuroscience, and the mind-body-spirit connection developed through music practice.
+Recovery — I've suffered almost every addiction in the books, most more severe than 95% of addicts.
+I achieved sobriety — something only 15-20% of people can claim — through methods I personally designed that integrated faith, neuroscience, and the mind-body-spirit connection developed through music practice.

-Faith and Spirituality: My own transformation journey has given me deep insight into how faith intersects with daily life, personal growth, and recovery.
-Coloquially, people speak of their spiritual currencies without realizing it.
-You spend time and pay attention.
-I teach people to blend both currencies into sustainable unity, truth, beauty, and goodness.
+Faith and stewardship — we spend time and pay attention.
+These aren't metaphors.
+They're our two primary currencies.
+I teach people to invest both currencies in sustainable unity, truth, beauty, and goodness.
 While I approach these topics from a Christian perspective, I respect that each person's journey is unique and meet them where they are.

-Extreme health optimization: I reversed almost all mental, emotional, and physical damage from my extensive longitudinal drug and alcohol abuse, which most addicts (and even human beings in general) cannot say.
-This work required treating the whole person - mind, body, and spirit - with intentionality and grace.
+Health optimization — I reversed almost all mental, emotional, and physical damage from fourteen years of severe drug and alcohol abuse.
+This work required treating the whole person — mind, body, and spirit — with intentionality and grace.
+I bring that same systematic approach to the musicians, professionals, and transformation seekers in my studio.